South Carolina Plumbing License: Everything You Need to Know

 In South Carolina, most plumbing work requires a licensed plumber.
 Only licensed plumbers can repipe, replace a water heater, or repair septic systems.
 Without a plumbing license, you’re limited to unclogging pipes and small repairs.

-There are 3 types of plumbing licenses in South Carolina: Residential Plumbing License Contractor, Master Plumbing License, and Mechanical Contractor with a plumbing classification.
+in South Carolina: Residential Plumbing License Contractor, Master Plumbing License, and Mechanical Contractor with a plumbing classification.
 To do commercial plumbing, you must possess a commercial license.
 You are not required to have a license as an apprentice.

 These licenses allow you to practice plumbing anywhere within the state of South Carolina.
 You can perform plumbing repairs and new installs.
 Some counties and cities have different permit requirements.

 To get your South Carolina plumbing license, it takes 4 years of schooling.
 This education will prepare you to pass the state exam and start your apprenticeship.

 is around $20 per hour.
 This salary depends on your employer.
 If you start your own plumbing business, you can earn more money.

 To get a South Carolina plumbing license, you must attend a plumbing trade school.
 You also are required to take the Residential Business and Law exam in addition to the trade exam.

 If you have a criminal background, you may find it difficult to become a licensed plumber.
 You can take the exam; however, many companies will require a clean background for employment.
 You may consider starting your own plumbing business.